-Kelly Shackelford, Esq., has been president and CEO of First Liberty Institute (formerly Liberty Institute) since 1997.
-He is a constitutional scholar who has argued before the United States Supreme Court, testified before the U.S. House and Senate on constitutional issues, and has won a number of landmark First Amendment and religious liberty cases.
-He was recently named one of the 25 greatest Texas lawyers of the past quarter-century by Texas Lawyer, and is the recipient of the prestigious William Bentley Ball Award for Life and Religious Freedom Defense for his leadership and pioneering work protecting religious freedom.
+Kelly Shackelford, Esq., has been President, CEO, and Chief Counsel of First Liberty Institute (formerly Liberty Institute) since 1997.
+He is a constitutional scholar who has argued before the U.S. Supreme Court, testified before the U.S. House and Senate on constitutional issues, and won landmark First Amendment and religious liberty cases.
+He was named one of the 25 greatest Texas lawyers of the past quarter-century by Texas Lawyer, and he is also the recipient of the prestigious William Bentley Ball Award for Life and Religious Freedom Defense for his leadership and pioneering work protecting religious freedom.
 He is on the Board of Trustees of the U.S. Supreme Court Historical Society.